IBM-Bluemix-Docs/java/spring-healthcheck.md

 ```
 {: codeblock}

 There are some behavior differences with Spring Boot actuator between versions.
-We’ll use the next two sections to explore how to create liveness and readiness checks in both versions of Spring Boot, starting with 2 as the most current.
+The next two sections explore how to create liveness and readiness checks in both versions of Spring Boot, starting with 2 as the most current.

 ## Health checks Spring Boot 2
 {: #spring-health-boot2}

 The Spring Boot 2 actuator defines an `/actuator/health endpoint`, which returns a `{"status": "UP"}` payload when all is well.
 This endpoint is enabled by default, and requires no application code.

-An example of an unauthenticated successful health check using the Spring Boot 2 Actuator:
+See the following example of an unauthenticated successful health check that uses the Spring Boot 2 Actuator:
 <!-- Spring Boot 2 test project: https://github.com/IBM/spring-alarm-application -->

 ```